jankeromnes/cr/README.md

        gclient   Install gclient and the depot_tools
        runhooks  Call gclient runhooks
-       update    Update a Chromium repository and its dependencies webkit    Clone separate WebKit sources into your repository help      Display this helpful message
+       update    Update a Chromium repository and its dependencies help      Display this helpful message

 ## Install